West Virginia Route 480: History

 In its original 1922 state route system, the West Virginia State Road Commission established WV 48 along the Smithfield and Shepherdstown Road from WV 49 (later WV 9, now WV 115) at Kearneysville through Shepherdstown to the Potomac River.
 WV 48's routing was the same as modern WV 480 from Kearneysville to Shepherdstown; within the town, the route followed Duke Street, German Street, and Princess Street to the river, which the highway crossed on a bridge downstream from the current bridge.
 The road commission developed plans to improve WV 48 into an all-weather highway starting in 1922.
 The Shepherdstown routing was paved as 18 ft concrete streets in 1924 and 1925, and the road from the town south to Kearneysville was constructed as a 16 ft bituminous macadam road in 1925.
-The road commission and the Baltimore & Ohio Railroad started planning for the highway's railroad grade separation at Kearneysville in 1929.
+The road commission and the Baltimore and Ohio Railroad started planning for the highway's railroad grade separation at Kearneysville in 1929.
 The railroad constructed its overpass of the highway and the road commission paved the underpass and its approaches as a 20 ft concrete road in 1931.

 The West Virginia State Road Commission surveyed the approach road for a new Potomac River bridge in 1933; the need for the new bridge became acute after the privately owned toll bridge was destroyed in a March 1936 flood.
 The Maryland State Roads Commission constructed a high-level Wichert continuous truss bridge at the site of the present bridge starting in 1937.
 The new bridge, which had a 24 ft concrete road surface, opened July 15, 1939, and was dedicated to James Rumsey, an 18th-century pioneer of the steamboat, who demonstrated his invention on the Potomac River at Shepherdstown in 1787.
 Also in 1939, the West Virginia State Road Commission extended WV 48 north from German Street along Duke Street and a northern extension of the street to the new bridge as a 20 ft bituminous concrete road.
 The following year, the road commission widened the portion of WV 48 between the Kearneysville concrete section and the town of Shepherdstown to 20 ft and resurfaced the highway with bituminous concrete.
-The state renumbered WV 48 as WV 480 between 1975 and 1977 after US 48 was assigned to the fMorgantown–Cumberland freeway that later became part of Interstate 68.
+The state renumbered WV 48 as WV 480 between 1975 and 1977 after US 48 was assigned to the Morgantown–Cumberland freeway that later became part of Interstate 68.
 The West Virginia Department of Transportation started construction to replace the 1939 James Rumsey Bridge with a steel girder span immediately to the north of the old bridge in June 2003.
 The new James Rumsey Bridge opened July 15, 2005, exactly 66 years after the opening of the previous bridge, which was subsequently torn down.